 University of Virginia

 Charlottesville, Virginia boasts a rich history of academia.
 Especially because it’s home to the prestigious University of Virginia.
 Students can browse the active downtown for shopping, bars, and restaurants that stay lively well into the night.
-Charlottesville is home to a vast array of retaurants.
+Charlottesville is home to a vast array of restaurants.
 There are six farmers’ markets in the area.
 Dairy Market is a great destination for foodies.
 There are over 40 wineries for the wine fans.

-Arts and culture abound in Charlottesville.
-There are art galleries, yearly music festivals, and a historical society.
 Charlottesville is home to yearly film festivals and a chamber music festival.
 Other popular events include an arts and crafts festival, the Foxfield Races, and the Heritage Harvest Festival.

-Charlottesville is also near the coveted Blue Ridge Parkway, which is visited by foliage lovers in fall.
+Charlottesville is also near the coveted Blue Ridge Parkway, which is visited by foliage lovers in the fall.
 Days of adventure await on the famous Appalachian Trail for those interested in exploring nature after a long week of classes.
 Blacksburg, Virginia is another favorite college town that’s not far either.

 Ames, Iowa